 But is it the Rose Window that is the true miracle and draws the crowds.
 It is the largest window of Gothic design (known as the Gothic Eye) anywhere in the world at 14 metres in diameter and holding 1236 pieces of glass.

-For those with a head for heights a one hour tour of the Terraces of the Cathedral can be booked up to two months ahead.
+For those with a head for heights you can take a tour of the Terraces of the Cathedral which can be booked up to two months ahead.

 Planning a holiday to Mallorca?
 Take a look at our Hotel offers.